 Each box is equipped with a matrix of 16 A/C light bulbs that are used as a display.
 Inside each box there is a micro controller that is able to control each light bulb discretely and communicate with the other box over serial connection.
 The two microcontrollers are playing a game with each other.

-The game is guessing the future state of the other machine.
+Battle guesses the future state of the other machine.
 This is attempted by using something like a Markov chain.
 Both of the machines share a common lexicon of 13 possible patterns.
 The game consists of the machines taking turns creating and displaying sequences of patterns.
 Each sequence is 10 patterns long.
 A turn is composed in three steps.

 - Read the incoming sequence, what are the transition probabilities ( what is the distribution of transitions from one pattern to the next divided by the number of patterns in the sequence )?